BEFORESCROLL STUDIO

 Is my data private?

-Your journal stays on your phone.
+Normal journal use stays on your phone.
+Optional Power Pack requests only send selected text or photos after you choose them.
 Selected blocked apps are not uploaded as a readable list, and foreground app names are not sent in analytics.
 We use email for launch updates and may use limited anonymous mobile analytics for onboarding and paywall health.
 We don't sell or share your data.

 § X